PheyShan/Responsive-Website/README.md

 - Media query

 # Details
-The website is designed using mobile first approach mainly with the use of bootstrap and css styling.
+The website is designed using mobile first approach mainly with the use of bootstrap and CSS styling.
 It also demonstrates on how the variable.css being utilised in Features & Recent Blog Posts sections.
 The entire screen is limited up to width 1600px.